-- In Victoria, it is illegal to smoke in cars carrying children who are under 18 years of age, and in enclosed workplaces.
+- In Victoria, it is illegal to smoke in cars carrying children who are under 18 years of age.

 - If a person who smokes can’t give up for their own health, perhaps the health of their partner or children, or other members of their household, will be a stronger motivation.

 - Passive smoking increases the risk of respiratory illnesses in children, including asthma, bronchitis and pneumonia.

 - People who have never smoked who live with people who do smoke are at increased risk of a range of tobacco-related diseases, including lung cancer, heart disease and stroke.

 You might also be interested in: